Mirmo!

 Mirmo!
-Zibang, known in Japan as Mirumo de Pon! (ミルモでポン!), is a Japanese manga series written and illustrated by Hiromu Shinozuka.
+Zibang, known in Japan as Mirumo de Pon! (ミルモでポン!), is a Japanese manga written and illustrated by Hiromu Shinozuka.
 It was serialized in Shogakukan's shōjo manga magazine Ciao from August 2001 to December 2005, with its chapters collected in twelve tankōbon volumes.
 Chuang Yi released the manga in English in Singapore.

 A 172-episode anime television series adaptation, known in Japan as Wagamama Fairy: Mirumo de Pon! and produced by Studio Hibari, was broadcast on TV Tokyo from April 2002 to September 2005.
 It was licensed in North America by Viz Media.

-The manga series was awarded in the 2003 Kodansha Manga Award and in the 2004 Shogakukan Manga Award for children's manga.
+The manga series won the 2003 Kodansha Manga Award and the 2004 Shogakukan Manga Award in the children's manga category.

+A manga sequel, titled Mirmo de Pon!
+New, started in Ciao in March 2026.

 Plot

-Katie Minami, a cheerful but shy eighth-grader, finds a strange cocoa mug that summons Mirmo, a mischievous love fairy.
+Katie Minami, a cheerful but shy eighth grade middle school student, finds a strange cocoa mug that summons Mirmo, a mischievous love fairy.
 Mirmo reveals he is a runaway prince avoiding marriage to Princess Rima, which has caused bounty hunters and his brother Mulu to chase after him.
 Their antics attract the attention of the bumbling Warumo Gang, whose careless experiments with time magic accidentally freeze the fairy world.
 Mirmo and his friends must perform an ancient ritual involving a magical door and a time bird to restore balance.

-A new threat emerges when Darkman, a being born from negative emotions, begins manipulating people through transfer student Cynthia.
-Mirmo and his allies develop special combined magic techniques to counter this threat.
-After repeated battles, they finally defeat Darkman, though the victory temporarily severs the connection between worlds until their shared bonds repair the rift.

-The group later assists Tako, a robotic octopus, in gathering seven emotion-based crystals needed to save his homeland.
-Overcoming various challenges, they help Tako harness the crystals' power.
-Meanwhile, Katie's romantic life becomes complicated when Koichi develops feelings for her while Haruka, the childhood friend of Katie's crush Dylan, enters their lives.
-After several misunderstandings, Dylan confesses his feelings to Katie.
-As Mirmo faces expulsion from the human world, an accident causes him to lose his memories and revert to rabbit form until Katie's intervention breaks the curse.
+Darkman, the series' main antagonist born from negative emotions, begins manipulating people through transfer student Cynthia.
+Mirmo and his allies develop special combined magic techniques to defeat Darkman.
+The group later assists Tako, a robotic octopus, by gathering seven emotion-based crystals needed to save his homeland.
+Overcoming various challenges, they help him fight the crystals' power.

 Media

 Manga

 Written and illustrated by Hiromu Shinozuka, Mirmo!
 Zibang was serialized in Shogakukan's shōjo manga magazine Ciao from August 3, 2001, to December 1, 2005.
 (Note: It started in the magazine's September 2001 issue, released on August 3 of that same year.)
 (Note: It finished in the magazine's January 2006 issue, released on December 1, 2005.)
 Shogakukan collected its chapters in twelve tankōbon volumes, released from February 26, 2002, to March 31, 2006.
 A special chapter was published in Ciao on June 2, 2023.
 The manga was licensed for English release in Singapore by Chuang Yi.

+A sequel, titled Mirmo de Pon!
+New (ミルモでポン！にゅ～, Mirumo de Pon!
+Nyu), started in Ciao on March 3, 2026; it finished on July 3 of the same year, and it was announced that it would receive a "second season".
+A side story is set to be published on September 3.